bloominstituteoftechnology/Sprint-Challenge-DOM-Javascript/ANSWERS.md

 ## An event is any kind of interaction that occurs with a webpage on the user end, such as a click, cursor movement, scrolling, keyboard use.
 When an event culminates it is now considered triggered.

+#3.
+What is an event listener?

+## An event listener is a line of JS code that allows us to register when an event has taken place.
+They are placed on objects and give that object a callback function so that when the event is triggered, the callback runs.